Ch3di/portfolio/README.md

 #### TimeLine

-The timeline components are used to conform the CV.
+The timeline components are used to conform the Resume.

 ```html
 <div class="time-line-container">